fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 ## Codes

+### CBUS library

+This is not technically DUE code.
+I have made a copy here of the working copy I am using to develop the Long Message Multiple Listening code which is currently not working.
+The current version is worse than the one before and unfortunately I did not make a backup from the working location in C:\Arduino\libraries.
+I will now back up here as I make changes.

 ### CANDUE

 This is a working copy of CBUS_empty_SAM3X8E_v1 for some exploration and testing.
 This uses the library CBUSSAM3X8E from Duncan Greenwood.